Space-based solar power: Laser Solar Satellites

 Laser Solar Satellites are smaller in size, meaning that they have to work as a group with other similar satellites.
-There are many pros to Laser Solar Satellites, specifically regarding their lower overall costs in comparison to other satellites.
+There are a number of pros to Laser Solar Satellites, specifically regarding their lower overall costs in comparison to other satellites.
 While the cost is lower than other satellites, there are various safety concerns, and other concerns regarding this satellite.
 Laser-emitting solar satellites only need to venture about 400 km into space, but because of their small generation capacity, hundreds or thousands of laser satellites would need to be launched in order to create a sustainable impact.
 A single satellite launch can range from fifty to four hundred million dollars.
 Lasers could be helpful for the energy from the sun harvested in space, to be returned to Earth in order for terrestrial power demands to be met.

 Orbital location

+Design of a sun-synchronous orbit data center, they would orbit above the dawn / dusk transition of the planet.

 The main advantage of locating a space power station in geostationary orbit is that the antenna geometry stays constant, and so keeping the antennas lined up is simpler.
 Another advantage is that nearly continuous power transmission is immediately available as soon as the first space power station is placed in orbit, LEO requires several satellites before they are producing nearly continuous power.

-Power beaming from geostationary orbit by microwaves carries the difficulty that the required 'optical aperture' sizes are very large.
+Power beaming from geostationary orbit by microwaves carries the difficulty that the required 'optical aperture' sizes are large.
 For example, the 1978 NASA SPS study required a 1 km diameter transmitting antenna and a 10 km diameter receiving rectenna for a microwave beam at 2.45 GHz.
 These sizes can be somewhat decreased by using shorter wavelengths, although they have increased atmospheric absorption and even potential beam blockage by rain or water droplets.
 Because of the thinned array curse, it is not possible to make a narrower beam by combining the beams of several smaller satellites.
 The large size of the transmitting and receiving antennas means that the minimum practical power level for an SPS will necessarily be high; small SPS systems will be possible, but uneconomic.

 A collection of LEO (low Earth orbit) space power stations has been proposed as a precursor to GEO (geostationary orbit) space-based solar power.